-B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: Industry Members and provincial agencies will actively participate in collecting and reporting on log hauling incidents that identify key factors.
+B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways:

 B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
 This may be done through surveys, job site visits, interviews, audits, or any other method you feel is appropriate.
-Evidence will be provided via data set.
-B (iii) [For WSBC use only]